saba-shamshad/Age-Calculator-WebApp/README.md

 3. *Calculation Logic*

--The script extracts the day, month, and year from both the current date and the selected birth date.
+-The script extracts the day, month, and year from both the current date and the selected birth date.-

--It handles date and month rollovers carefully to compute the correct age even when days or months are incomplete.
+-It handles date and month rollovers carefully to compute the correct age even when days or months are incomplete.-

--It adjusts calculations if the current day or month is less than the birth day or month.
+-It adjusts calculations if the current day or month is less than the birth day or month.-

 4. *Display*
 The final age is displayed in the format:

--You are [X] years [Y] months [Z] days old
+-You are [X] years [Y] months [Z] days old-
--The result is updated dynamically without refreshing the page.
+-The result is updated dynamically without refreshing the page.-

 📂 **Project Structure**